guangyu-he/gy-multiprocessing/README.md

 if __name__ == '__main__':
-    # the multi threading must work in a function or entrance
+    # the multithreading must work in a function or entrance
     # do not use it barely

     # timing (optional)